 13. "The Bear River drains an area of 6,900 square miles in southwestern Wyoming, northern Utah and southeastern Idaho" and terminates at the Great Salt Lake.

 (Exhibit A1, page O-8) "Today, on an average, nearly a million acre-feet of water still flow annually into the Great Salt Lake from the Bear River."
 (Id.)

 14. The states of Utah, Wyoming, and Idaho have adopted an interstate compact for the Bear River and its tributaries.
-(Exhibit A2) The current Bear River Compact ("Compact"), approved on December 22, 1978, was ratified by the state of Idaho in 1979.
-(Idaho Code, Title 42, Chapter 34) "The [Compact] determines the rights and obligations of the signatory states of Idaho, Utah and Wyoming with respect to the waters of the Bear River."
+(Exhibit A2) The current Bear River Compact ("Compact") was ratified by the state of Idaho in 1979.
+(Idaho Code, Title 42, Chapter 34) The compact was approved by Congress in 1980.
+"The [Compact] determines the rights and obligations of the signatory states of Idaho, Utah and Wyoming with respect to the waters of the Bear River."
 (Exhibit A1, page O-1)